GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 Specifically, you may consider passing the following flags as needed:

- - If the Pod/container does not use the root user, pass the uid to gcsfuse using the flag `uid`.
+ - If the Pod/container does not use the root user, pass the uid to Cloud Storage FUSE using the flag `uid`.
- - If the Pod/container does not use the default fsGroup, pass the gid to gcsfuse using the flag `gid`.
+ - If the Pod/container does not use the default fsGroup, pass the gid to Cloud Storage FUSE using the flag `gid`.
  - If you only want to mount a directory in the bucket instead of the entire bucket, pass the directory relative path via the flag `only-dir=relative/path/to/the/bucket/root`.
  - If you need to troubleshoot Cloud Storage FUSE issues, pass the flags `debug_fuse`, `debug_fs`, and `debug_gcs`.

 ## Workload Examples

-The following YAML manifest shows a Job example consuming a GCS bucket.
+The following YAML manifest shows a Job example consuming a Cloud Storage bucket.
 Before you run the example workload, replace the namespace, service account name and bucket name.

 ```yaml
 apiVersion: batch/v1